-- 6.25 This article makes provision for the stopping up of streets permanently where a substitute is to be provided.
-The drafting of this article largely reflects that of article 9 in the model provisions and Schedule 4 of the draft DCP has been completed to identify the lengths of street that are to be permanently stopped up subject to this article and alternative street to be provided.
-All of the streets to which this article applies which are to be permanently stopped up are highways and these are shown on the Access and Rights of Way Plans (Documents 2.4). - 6.26 This article also makes provision for all rights of way (both public and private) in the stopped-up streets to be extinguished and provision is made for the payment of compensation. - 6.27 The article is in identical terms to the article contained in the [].
-In addition to section 120(3) (i.e. by virtue of the stopping up being related to the authorised development), the inclusion in the DCO of the power to stop up these streets is specifically authorised by section 120(4) and paragraph 17 of Part 1 of Schedule 5 to the 2008 Act.

-Article 11 (Temporary stopping up of streets)

-- 6.28 This article deals with the temporary stopping up of streets for the purpose of carrying out the authorised development.
+- 5.26 This article also makes provision for all rights of way (both public and private) in the stopped-up streets to be extinguished and provision is made for the payment of compensation. - 5.27 The article is in identical terms to the article contained in the Northampton DCO.
+In addition to section 120(3) (i.e. by virtue of the stopping up being related to the authorised development), the inclusion in the DCO of the power to stop up these streets is specifically authorised by section 120(4) and paragraph 17 of Part 1 of Schedule 5 to the 2008 Act. - Article 11 (Temporary stopping up of streets) - 5.28 This article deals with the temporary stopping up of streets for the purpose of carrying out the authorised development.
 It is included in the Order as it may be necessary for the undertaker to stop up streets temporarily.
-As with article 10, in addition to section 120(3) (i.e. by virtue of the temporary stopping up being related to the authorised development), the inclusion in the DCO of the power to stop up these streets is specifically authorised by section 120(4) and paragraph 17 of Part 1 of Schedule 5 to the 2008 Act. - 6.29 The drafting of this article generally reflects the model provisions, however, paragraphs 3 and 4(a) of the model provisions have not been included as it is considered that it is not necessary to specify any streets to be temporarily stopped up at this stage and it is drafted so that the prior consent of the street authority is required before any streets are stopped up temporarily. - 6.30 The article is, in substance, the same as [].

-Article 12 (Public rights of way - creation, substitution and stopping up)

-- 6.31 This article has been included in the Order to allow for the creation, substitution and stopping up of rights of way affecting land within the Order limits.
-It is necessary for some public rights of way to be stopped up and substitutes provided in order for the authorised development to be carried out. - 6.32 Section 136 of the 2008 Act requires that the Order may include the stopping up of a public right of way provided that an alternative right of way will be provided, or an alternative is not required.
-This article makes provision for alternative public rights of way to be created for the majority of the existing public rights of way that are to be stopped up. - 6.33 Schedule 5 of the Order identifies the public rights of way that are affected by this article.
+As with article 10, in addition to section 120(3) (i.e. by virtue of the temporary stopping up being related to the authorised development), the inclusion in the DCO of the power to stop up these streets is specifically authorised by section 120(4) and paragraph 17 of Part 1 of Schedule 5 to the 2008 Act. - 5.29 The drafting of this article generally reflects the model provisions, however, paragraphs 3 and 4(a) of the model provisions have not been included as it is considered that it is not necessary to specify any streets to be temporarily stopped up at this stage and it is drafted so that the prior consent of the street authority is required before any streets are stopped up temporarily. - 5.30 The article is, in substance, the same as the Northampton DCO. - Article 12 (Public rights of way creation, substitution and stopping up) - 5.31 This article has been included in the Order to allow for the creation, substitution and stopping up of rights of way affecting land within the Order limits.
+It is necessary for some public rights of way to be stopped up and substitutes provided in order for the authorised development to be carried out. - 5.32 Section 136 of the 2008 Act requires that the Order may include the stopping up of a public right of way provided that an alternative right of way will be provided, or an alternative is not required.
+This article makes provision for alternative public rights of way to be created for the majority of the existing public rights of way that are to be stopped up. - 5.33 Schedule 5 of the Order identifies the public rights of way that are affected by this article.
 Part 1 specifies the extent of the permanent stopping up, along with the new public rights of way that are to be created.
-The Schedule fixes terminus points for the new rights of way to be created; however, the exact alignment of the right of way between those points is to be agreed by with the local highway authority. - 6.34 Part 2 of Schedule 5 identifies the existing rights of way which will be permanently stopped up for which no substitute is to be provided.
+The Schedule fixes terminus points for the new rights of way to be created; however, the exact alignment of the right of way between those points is to be agreed by with the local highway authority. - 5.34 Part 2 of Schedule 5 identifies the existing rights of way which will be permanently stopped up for which no substitute is to be provided. - Article 13 (Accesses) - 5.35 The new means of access to the main site is identified in Schedule 1 and is part of the Highways Works covered by Schedule 13.
+However, to allow some flexibility, this article is included to allow for modification of the access, or other means of access to be